 He ignores any advice, even from fraud experts who tell him to stop all communications with the scammers because that he is participating in well-documented scams, because he cannot accept his mistakes.
 "He believes that one of these days he is going to prove to everybody that he was right all along, and that we are idiots.
 The idea of making amends (for involving his family in fraud) is overwhelming to him. (in 2017 sixteen years after his first contact) He would rather he is right, so he could have his self-esteem back."

 As for the Nigerian fraudsters who solicited John s help in 2001 and many other actors that got involved during the intermezzo s, once John became their Mugu or Maga they hit the JACKPOT!

 High Loss victims like John are the rewards, portrayed by their very rich and in their city acclaimed (mentor) Oga, that every scammer hopes for from the very day they start with sending scam proposals to thousands of foreigners and become a Yahoo Boy or Guy.
 As long as John and many others continue to respond, the scammers will stay in business as they are always one step ahead, prepared to counter any logical reasoning and another legitimate reason to advance fees.

-Synergy between Crime and Ideology in the Diaspora
+Synergy between Crime and Ideology